uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ### Requirements

+NOTE: For part 4, select **one** node from part 3 to act as your team's main node.
+That is, your team should have one single node deployed on heroku which meets the following requirements.

 * Node is at least partially working with nodes from 4 other teams.
 * Node must be fully communicating and working with nodes from 2 other teams.
     * These count toward the 4.